Client: NIKE JORDAN

 I grew up in two states with love in their slogans, ”Virginia is for Lovers” and “I love New York.”

-Currently, I reside in the west village in Manhattan, and work in advertising as a commercial broadcast producer.
+Currently, I reside in Brooklyn, and work in advertising as a commercial broadcast producer.
 I’ve worked on some great brands like Mastercard, Microsoft, Motorola and a few that don’t begin with M.

 I do really love this career and the people I’ve met have been stimulating (a special few of you) but when the internet evolves into the next internet and kids have never heard of a card catalog, I’ll retire.
 I dream of opening a ladder & wine shop.
 That’s right, because I’m short.
 And I want to make beautiful ladders to help short people everywhere reach their high up bottles of wine.
 I suspect despite these times of longevity, agelessness, and limitless flaw correction… the short people market will be the only one you can rely on not to be fixed.
 So as I strive constantly to do in life, I will work with the universe, to overcome my onerous cosmic inheritance, and figure out how to smile and make the most of it.

 Here’s some other stuff I love:

 It is my theory that if I document every good bottle of wine I have and the circumstances surrounding its consumption, as well as the company with which it was shared, I will have unwittingly recorded the finest moments and best friends of my life…….

 A couple of nights tucked away with laptops and wine in the Rockaways with my fella, chilly walks on the beach, 36 questions to answer, and big warm Rioja, as yummy a Rioja I’ve ever had for dinner.